 We are currently operating in an extremely challenging talent market.
 Market hiring surges, increased attrition and shifting work expectations have significantly impacted the attraction and retention of talent, creating a hyper-competitive marketplace.
 We understand that our long-term success will require a differentiated, targeted approach to talent attraction and retention.
-In response to these challenges, we took a number of actions in 2022 in an effort to enhance our ability to attract and retain diverse talent:
+In response to these challenges, we took a number of actions in 2023 in an effort to enhance our ability to attract and retain diverse talent:

-- We continued the annual talent review process to advance our internal talent placements, as well as plan for succession and growth. - We launched our flexible work approach that balances the benefits of working remotely with the experience of working on-site. - Our employees are enthusiastic about enriching their communities.
-We implemented a program to recognize their dedication and began matching community service efforts with up to 16 hours of paid time off.
+- We continued the annual talent review process to advance our internal talent placements, as well as plan for succession and growth.
+Further, we extended our leadership development program to more managers, of which 78% of the participants identify as a woman and/or of Asian, African or Hispanic heritage. - We provide a 401(K) matching program to support employees, with a matching contribution of up to 4% of their deferral in the Company's stock. - Our employees are enthusiastic about enriching their communities.
+We continued to support a program to recognize their dedication and began matching community service efforts with up to 16 hours of paid time off.

 We are committed to providing employment opportunities for people in our local communities.
-In 2022, we began partnering with local technical colleges and universities to offer scholarships, tuition reimbursement and internships to students in the Energy programs and partner with them in showcasing non-traditional careers to achieve gender equity.
+We partner with local technical colleges and universities to offer scholarships, tuition reimbursement and internships to students in the Energy programs and partner with them in showcasing non-traditional careers to achieve gender equity.
+Our continued support of this scholarship program has awarded four scholarships to date.

 Our employees are highly engaged with our mission.
-We promote discussion and alignment through monthly town hall sessions with all employees, led by our CEO, Patrick Gruber, as well as fostering open door conversations with all members of management.
+We promote discussion and alignment through monthly town hall sessions with all employees, led by our CEO, Patrick Gruber, as well as fostering open-door conversations with all members of management.